sacredheartsc/selfhosted/roles/synapse/README.md

 in order to federate with other instances.
 See the [sample webserver playbook](../../playbooks/webserver_public_example.yml) for an example of how to do this.

+The secrets can be generated using `python -m synapse.app.homeserver --generate-config`.

 Variables
 ---------